-Partner agencies at a Family Justice Center and Multi-Agency Model may be comprised of, but are not limited to:
+Partner agencies at a Family Justice Center and Multi-Agency Centers may be comprised of, but are not limited to:

 - Community-based rape crisis, domestic violence, and human trafficking advocates